redbadger/crux/docs/src/getting_started/iOS/manual.md

 The first thing we need to do is create a new iOS app in Xcode.

-Let's call the app "CounterApp" and select "SwiftUI" for the interface and "Swift" for the language.
+Let's call the app "SimpleCounter" and select "SwiftUI" for the interface and "Swift" for the language.
 If you choose to create the app in the root folder of your monorepo, then you might want to rename the folder it creates to "iOS".
 Your repo's directory structure might now look something like this (some files